rezahdev/SurviveMars/README.md

  - Some kind of stamina booster or food hidden throughout the map to be collected for points, stamina, or survival.

 ## Acknowledgement
-Please refer to the Credits.txt file in the project folder to find references for some third party assets used in this projects.
+Credits.txt file in the project folder to find references for some third party assets used in this projects.